PCG-Informed Neural Solvers for High-Resolution Homogenization of Periodic Microstructures: Abstract

 The mechanical properties of periodic microstructures are pivotal in various engineering applications.
 Homogenization theory is a powerful tool for predicting these properties by averaging the behavior of complex microstructures over a representative volume element.
 However, traditional numerical solvers for homogenization problems can be computationally expensive, especially for high-resolution and complicated topology and geometry.
 Existing learning-based methods, while promising, often struggle with accuracy and generalization in such scenarios.

-To address these challenges, we present \name, a preconditioned-conjugate-gradient-solver-informed neural network for solving homogenization problems. \name leverages sparse and periodic 3D convolution to enable high-resolution learning while ensuring structural periodicity.
+To address these challenges, we present \name, a geometry-aware preconditioned conjugate gradient solver informed neural network for solving homogenization problems. \name leverages sparse and periodic 3D convolution to enable high-resolution learning while ensuring structural periodicity.
 It features a multi-level network architecture that facilitates effective learning across different scales and employs minimum potential energy as label-free loss functions for self-supervised learning.
 The integrated preconditioned conjugate gradient iterations ensure that the network provides PCG-friendly initial solutions for fast convergence and high accuracy.
 Additionally, \name imposes a global displacement constraint to ensure physical consistency, addressing a key limitation in prior methods that rely on Dirichlet anchors.

 Evaluated on large-scale datasets with diverse topologies and material configurations, \name achieves state-of-the-art accuracy (relative error below $1\%$) and outperforms both learning-based baselines and GPU-accelerated numerical solvers.
-Notably, it delivers $2\times$ to $10\times$ speedups over traditional methods while maintaining physically reliable predictions at resolutions up to $512^3$.
+Notably, it delivers $10\times$ speedups over traditional methods while maintaining physically reliable predictions at $512^3$ resolution.